kgoutsos/kvm-install-vm/README.md

 ### Prerequisites

-You need to have the KVM hypervisor installed, along with a few other packages:
+You need to have the KVM hypervisor installed, along with a few other packages.

-- genisoimage or mkisofs
-- virt-install
-- libguestfs-tools-c
-- qemu-img
-- libvirt-client

 To install the dependencies, run: